rayandasoriya/Mattermost-Ansible/README.md

 #### Configuring Mattermost Server
 Go to ansible-srv/playbook and run ```ansible-playbook mattermost_user_creation.yml -i inventory```.
 It will craete a team, an admin and a user and will also add them to the team.
-We can log in to the system by using the following credentials.
+We can log in to the system by using the following credentials. *This needs to be run only once.*

 * For admin:
 Username: admin@example.com